FaustoNeves/OpenWeatherApp_Flutter/README.md

 ## [Flutter](https://flutter.dev/) app consuming weather API [OpenWeatherMap API](https://openweathermap.org/)

 ### About the project
 This app requests and display the current weather (no forecast service) based on user's coordinates or by city/location/region name.
 This app is designed to have some workarounds avoiding lots of packages and fancy state management.
-Running this app for the first time you lead to an unauthorised exception since there is no API key.
+Running this app for the first time leads you to an unauthorised exception since there is no available API key.
 You can get an API key [here](https://openweathermap.org/api/weather-map-2).

 ### Dependencies
 * [http package v0.12.2](https://pub.dev/packages/http)